Azure/azure-iot-sdk-java/SDK v2 migration guide.md

 | ModuleClient#setOption(String, Object); | no equivalent method***  |
 | ModuleClient#setProxySettings(ProxySettings); | no equivalent method****  |

+** ```ModuleClient.createFromEnvironment(...)``` APIs now require a unix domain socket implementation to be provided, rather than the SDK providing one.
+A sample [here](./device/iot-device-samples/unix-domain-socket-sample) demonstrates one such implementation that can be provided.
+This change was made so that users can control how the SDK communicates over unix domain sockets if they want, and so that users who don't use modules aren't given a dependency on a unix domain socket communication library that their application would never need.

 *** The options that were previously set in this method are now set at ModuleClient constructor time in the optional ClientOptions parameter.

 **** Proxy settings are now set at ModuleClient constructor time in the optional ClientOptions parameter,